aregtech/areg-sdk/docs/DEVELOP.md

 > 💡 The system sends only one response per request when the request is in running state.
 The multiple responses on one request will have no effect, because the first response will mark the request as idle, so that the next replies will have no effect.

 #### Broadcasts

-Broadcasts are special methods to send one or more data at the same time.
-The clients may dynamically subscribe on _Broadcast_ and each time the service calls broadcast, all subscribed it is delivered to all subscribed clients.
-The broadcasts are not connected with requests or responses.
+Broadcasts are methods to fireevent and send multiple  data at the same time.
+The clients may dynamically subscribe on broadcast to receive multiple data.
+The broadcasts are not connected to any request or response.
 This example demonstrates the definition of a broadcast with parameters.
 ```xml
 <Method ID="29" MethodType="broadcast" Name="SomeBroadcast">
     <Description>Broadcast with parameters.
 Can pass multiple parameters at once.</Description>